 |

-The side doors
+The side doors are a

-the Saloon.
-They are much shorter with the
+completely different shape from those of the Saloon.
+They are much shorter with

-bottom curving upwards towards the rearmost edge.
+the bottom curving upwards towards the rearmost

-high pavement kerbs when the van was fully
+with high pavement kerbs when the van was fully

 loaded.
 At the back of the van, two large side